Skills Development Fund (SDF) — Training Stream - ON - Canada

 grant_single_labels|admissibility

-• Minister-approved non-college apprenticeship training delivery agents (TDAs)
+• Minister-approved non-college apprenticeship training delivery agents (TDAs) are eligible.

-• Trade unions or union affiliated organizations
+• Trade unions or union-affiliated organizations are eligible to apply.

 grant_eligibility_criteria|who_can_apply